Christianity in Azerbaijan: History

 Christianity spread to territory of present-day Azerbaijan in the first years of the new era.
-The first stage of this period is called the period of Apostles Bartholomew and Thaddeus (same ones who Christianized Armenia), who spread the new religion by the benediction of the first patriarch of Jerusalem Yegub.
+The first stage of this period is called the period of Apostles Bartholomew and Thaddeus (the same apostles who Christianized Armenia), who spread the new religion.
+This was done by the benediction of the first patriarch of Jerusalem, Yegub.

+In the year 313, King Urnair of Caucasian Albania declared Christianity to be the state religion, granting official church status to the Albanian Apostolic Church.

+The first church in Azerbaijan was founded in Guis (Kish) in the late 9th century.

+The Albanian Apostolic Church was shut down in the early 19th century by the Russian government.

 The Lutheran missionary Karl Gottlieb Pfander learned Azerbaijani very quickly during his stay in Shusha.

+20th century

 Masum bey Qayibov famously converted to Christianity.
 Another influential Azerbaijani Christian was Banine.
 In 1987, Ujal Hagverdiyev converted to Christianity.

 After gaining independence in 1991, state registration of Christian communities was carried out in Azerbaijan.
 Christians in Azerbaijan came from different ethnicities and denominations.
 This included ethnically Turkic Azerbaijanis who followed Christianity.
 Azerbaijani Christians were largely divided between Protestantism, Catholicism, or Eastern Orthodoxy.

 From 1991 to 1999, approximately 5,000 Azerbaijanis converted to various Protestant churches.
 Protestant Christianity had been one of the most common denominations for converts.
 In 2012, Vladimir Fekete stated that many Azerbaijani Christians were Catholic.
 In 2022, at the Cathedral of the Holy Martyrs in Baku, the Azerbaijani language was used to recite prayers for the first time.

 There was also many Iranian Azerbaijanis who converted to Christianity, which was prohibited and punishable by death in the Islamic Republic of Iran.

 In Azerbaijan, there was a historic divide between Protestant Christians.
 The Protestants often worshipped in two separate groups, Russian speakers and Azerbaijani speakers.
 The two groups had little-to-no contact.
 The Russian speakers were ethnically diverse but mostly Slavic, while the Azerbaijani speakers were ethnically Turkic.
 The Turkish language also played a role in the spread of Christianity in Azerbaijan.
 Christianity was attractive to Azerbaijani converts who saw Christianity as very compatible with the Azerbaijani way of life.

 In 2008, Behbud Mustafayev converted to Catholicism from Islam.
 In 2017, he was ordained a priest by Pope Francis in St. Peter's Basilica.
 He became the first ethnic Azerbaijani ordained as a Catholic priest.

 Azerbaijani Christians played a role in the rise of Azerbaijani nationalism, and often hosted secular and national holidays in their churches, including the raising of Azerbaijani flags on Flag Day.
 After the Second Nagorno-Karabakh War, Azerbaijani Christians held a prayer for Azerbaijani soldiers in a Nagorno-Karabakh church, sparking much controversy among Armenians.

 St. Mary Protector of Caucasus icon in Archangel Michael church, Baku.